 United States of America.
 See Entry and exit, Laws.

 - Australia doesn't have an embassy or consulate in Puerto Rico.
 The Australian Consulate-General in New York provides consular assistance to Australians in Puerto Rico.
 See Entry and exit.

 Travel smart for general advice for all travellers.

 Entry and exit

-As Puerto Rico is an unincorporated United States territory, United States entry and visa requirements apply.
-The United States administers a strict entry regime and you may be refused entry if you don't comply with requirements.
+Puerto Rico is an unincorporated United States territory.
+United States entry and visa requirements apply.
+The United States administers a strict entry regime.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
-Contact the nearest Embassy or Consulate of the United States for up-to-date information, even if you only plan to transit Puerto Rico.
+Contact an Embassy or Consulate of the United States for up-to-date information, even if you only plan to transit Puerto Rico.

 More information: United States of America